LennyMcLennington/Farm-Merge-Valley-Cheat/README.md

 <details>

-Steps 1-7 only need to be done once every time the game updates.
+Steps 1-5 only need to be done once every time the game updates.
 If you have already set up the breakpoint then you can just initialise the cheat from step 8.

 ### Set up the injection point

 1. Open Farm Merge Valley.
+Wait for it to get to the loading screen (it doesn't need to finish loading).
-2. Open the console in your browser (F12 or Ctrl+Shift+I).
+2. Open the console in your browser (**F12** or **Ctrl+Shift+I**).
 The game will pause on a debugger trap.
+3. Press **Ctrl+P** and paste `main.e1beb6272284d6dce88c.js:1:26310` then press enter, it should take you to a specific line in the code and highlight it orange so it's easy for you to find the position of the text cursor.
+4. Set a breakpoint by clicking the left part of the sidebar in on the same line as the current text cursor position.
+5. Close Farm Merge Valley.

+### Load the cheat

+6. Open Farm Merge Valley and make sure the developer tools are still open because they need to be active as soon as the game begins loading (the game screen will be black until you finish loading the cheat - this is normal).
-3. Copy the code below and paste it into the console.
+7. When the game starts loading, it will pause again on a debugger trap.
+In order to bypass it, copy the code below and paste it into the console.

 <details>